AI/ML

 At a Glance

-As the founding designer, I led the 0→1 design of Auto-Trace, owning the end-to-end UX, collaborating with data scientists and engineers to to design the tracing logic within heavy-data constraints.
+As the founding designer, I led the 0→1 design of Auto-Trace, owning the end-to-end UX, collaborating with data scientists and engineers to design the tracing logic within heavy-data constraints.
 I validated the workflow with investigators using real case data and iterated the product through multiple development phases.

 Impact